A Parallel-in-Time Combination Method for Parabolic Problems: Theoretical framework

 Its application to a global nodal coefficient $\tilde{\bar{u}}^{(c)}_L$ of some function $\bar{u}^{(c)}_L$, i.e.\ $\tilde{u}^{(c)}_L \coloneq Q^{(c)}_L\tilde{\bar{u}}^{(c)}_L$, can be understood as follows: We first hierarchize all subproblem coefficients $\tilde{\bar{u}}^{(c)}_l$ independently of each other, i.e.\ we form $H^{(c)}_L\tilde{\bar{u}}^{(c)}_L$, resulting in the hierarchical coefficients $\hat{\bar{u}}_l$.
 We then combine the hierarchical coefficients, $Q^{(c)}_L\hat{\bar{u}}_l$, resulting in the recombined hierarchical coefficients $\hat{\bar{u}}^{(c)}_l$.
 Finally, we de-hierarchize the subproblem coefficients independently of each other, i.e.\ we form $(H^{(c)})^{-1}_L \hat{\bar{u}}^{(c)}_l$, obtaining the nodal coefficients $\tilde{u}^{(c)}_L$ of a function $u^{(c)}_L$, where $u^{(c)}_L$ is the recombination and projection of $\bar{u}^{(c)}_L$ to each subproblem.
 Now, reintroducing the time index, let $\Phi^{(c)}_{L, k} \coloneq \blockdiag_l(\Phi_{l, k})$ and $\tilde{u}_k \coloneq \blockdiag_l(\tilde{u}_{l, n(l, k)})$.
 With this, \cref{alg:combination_technique_general_parabolic} can equivalently be written as

 Note that there are other techniques with improved properties for combining subproblem solutions, for example via the use of biorthogonal hierarchical basis functions as in \cite{Pollinger2023}, or via the use of prewavelets \cite{Griebel.Oswald:1995}.
-For the present work, however, the standard hierarchical basis described above proved to be sufficient.
+For the present work, however, we use the standard hierarchical basis for simplicity.